-Pad 650 Building a Case for IT Investments in the Public Sector (4)
+Pad 650 Enabling Innovation in the Public Sector (4)

 Pad 651 Labor Relations in the Public Sector (3)

 Examination of historical, legal and political aspects of labor relations in the public sector.
 Different facets of labor relations, including collective bargaining, arbitration, equal employment opportunity; particular attention is given to the nature and appropriateness of unionism in the public sector.
 Prerequisite: Pad 500 and Pad 506, or permission of instructor.

 This course examines major political factors that shape health policy decisions and the government response to various diseases and health conditions.
 Specific questions include: Why are some diseases more likely to get on the public agenda domestically and internationally?
 Why is it so hard to incorporate clinical and economic evidence into public health policy decisions?
 What public policy tools are available to target health conditions, and what are the legal constraints on public health intervention?
 When should public health campaigns employ fear and scare tactics versus positive social messaging?
 This course explores how policy is used as a tool to further public health goals both domestically and globally.
 The course is designed to introduce students of policy and politics to concepts and debates specific to the field of public health.
 Likewise, the course is also designed to introduce students of public health to public policy concepts and approaches.
 The course will draw on readings examples both from high-income and low- and middle-income countries and will explore similarities as well as differences in theories of the policy process pertaining to each.

 Pad 654 Your Money or Your Life: Economics of Health Policy (3)